 Send your children in clothes you don’t mind getting muddy, smelling of smoke and picking up a bit of wear and tear!

 In winter, keeping the wind off is vital.
 A waterproof coat does a great job at this.
 When it’s below 5c, two T shirts and a jumper underneath the waterproof is the minimum we’d recommend to stay warm, with a spare jumper for after / just in case.

-Ideally these would be ‘sports’ fabrics- either natural (wool) or man-made ‘tech’ or ‘sport’ fabrics (eg polyester, polyproylene, merino wool, etc) that stay warm when wet.
+Ideally these would be ‘sports’ fabrics- either natural (wool) or man-made ‘tech’ or ‘sport’ fabrics (polyester, polyproylene, etc) that stay warm when wet.
 Look for key words like ‘active’, ‘sport’, and ‘wicking’, and avoid anything with cotton on the label.

 In summer, please send your child with some sort of spare jacket or jumper, and sun cream applied.

 Tracksuit bottoms are the most common choice, as wet jeans are cold and very unpleasant to wear, especially outdoors.
 If your child is doing a lot of winter outdoor activities try out some windproof outdoor trousers from any good outdoor shop.
 I personally use and love the craghoppers ones.

 In summer, you can’t really go wrong.

 In winter, thick socks and wellies or proper boots are the best choices.
 If you don’t have thick socks then 3 pairs of normal socks will do the same job- ankle length or longer is best.
 Wellies and thin socks are cold, but not as cold as tennis shoes and similar thin trainers which quickly get wet either in puddles or grass.